ChildMindInstitute/mindlogger-backend-refactor/README.md

 ```

 > 🛑 **NOTE:** Please do not forget about environment variables!
 Now all environment variables for the Postgres Database which runs in docker are already passed to docker-compose.yaml from the .env file.
+> 🛑 **NOTE:** Make sure that `DEBUG=true` is set.
+It is required for opentelemetry.

 ## Running the app

 ### Running locally

 This option allows you to run the app for development purposes without having to manually build the Docker image.

 - Make sure all [required services](#required-services) are properly setup
 - If you're running required services using Docker, disable the `app` service from `docker-compose` before running: